kevinpinscoe/aws-linux-memory-tools/README.md

 Run on AWS Linux and reports if free memory is near zero.

-An example is if PDF generation is going on free meory is nearly or is exhausted.
+An example might be when free memory is nearly exhausted during PDF generation.

 This would log to CoudWatch which could then make a decison to scale up by a single instance.